openssl/openssl/doc/designs/quic-design/server/quic-server-api.md

 descends from them.
 Thus, an application may free the `SSL_LISTENER`, but it will be retained until it is no longer depended on by any connection.

-The operation of an `SSL_LISTENER` is simple: call `SSL_LISTENER_accept_conn`.
+The operation of an `SSL_LISTENER` is simple: call `SSL_LISTENER_accept_connection`.
 For QUIC, this returns a new QCSO, which is considered a child of the listener.

 ```c
 SSL_LISTENER *SSL_LISTENER_new(SSL_CTX *ctx, BIO *net_rbio, BIO *net_wbio);